MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

   for(int i = 0; i < steps; i++)
   {
     IntegrationStep(x, p);
-    //you can add a stop condition here when x is below the even horizon for example }
+    //you can add a stop condition here when x is below the event horizon for example }

   pos = x.yzw;